-The Indian Education department at the Idaho State Department of Education (SDE) works with Idaho’s tribes and educational stakeholders to give every American Indian student the opportunity to learn and achieve academic success.
+The Indian Education department at the Idaho Department of Education works with Idaho’s tribes and educational stakeholders to give every American Indian student the opportunity to learn and achieve academic success.
 Our mission is to maintain the unique status of American Indians, preserve their cultural identity, and raise cultural awareness.

 Indian Education Goals: